FFmpeg/FFmpeg/README.md

 This project can be used for building ffmpeg in WinRT ARM platform.

-## Summary

-As there is no suitable GCC for ARM-COFF which WinRT ARM platform, if we want to build ffmpeg for this platform, we need to change the assembly codes in ffmpeg, especially the neon part.
-The assembly codes in this project can be built with armasm, which is the assember in Visual Studio.
-The ffmpeg version is 2.4 release.
-This project is not finished, I can built it but not test.
-I hope someone can work together with me.

 ## Build

 1. You need to prepare MinGW+MSYS environment, install msys-make, msys-bash, msys-m4, msys-perl.